presidential-innovation-fellows/pif-website/_projects/hhs-accelerating-telehealth-awareness-and-adoption.md

 <h2 class="text-primary text-no-italic" id="the-impact">The <em>impact</em></h2>
 The website actively serves thousands of its users by providing easy access to policy changes in plain language and has seen a positive response across the telehealth community.
 The core team remains committed to mobilizing a strong telehealth workforce to help keep Americans healthy through and beyond this challenging time, with this effort finding a long-term home and funding in HRSA’s Federal Office of Rural Health Policy and Office for the Advancement of Telehealth.

-Building on this work further, PIF Dennis Chornenky worked with White House colleagues and led the <a href="https://www.whitehouse.gov/articles/trump-administration-strongly-supports-telehealth-innovation/">White House launch of the Pledge to Embrace Technology to Advance America’s Health</a>.
+Building on this work further, PIF Dennis Chornenky worked with White House colleagues and led the White House launch of the Pledge to Embrace Technology to Advance America’s Health.
 Over 50 of the nation’s largest health insurance plans and stakeholders enthusiastically committed to expand telehealth coverage and adoption.

 This move helped reassure Americans that telehealth is here to stay. <strong>When patients can get healthcare through telehealth—and doctors can provide it—we protect ourselves and our communities.
 Our digital approach helps keep providers and patients safe and healthy for the long run</strong>.